-The Department of Veterans Affairs utilizes a series of Minimum Property Requirements, or MPRs, that a home must meet in order to qualify for a VA loan.
-These home requirements help ensure that veterans and military families have a safe, structurally sound and sanitary place to call home.
+The Department of Veterans Affairs utilizes a series of Minimum Property Requirements, or MPRs, that a home must meet to qualify for a VA loan.
+These VA property requirements help ensure that Veterans and military families have a safe, structurally sound and sanitary place to call home.

 VA loan property requirements are assessed during the VA appraisal process.

-MPRs cover basic issues that can affect the value of the property or its safety.
-These are mostly big-ticket items that present immediate or near-immediate problems for veterans and their families.
+MPRs cover basic issues that can affect the property's value or safety.
+These are generally defined as significant problems that present immediate or near-immediate impact for Veterans and their families.

-Some heating systems, like solar or wood, are required to meet certain standards and have more traditional backup systems as well.
-These are items that not only protect the marketability of the property, but also the safety and comfort of the buyer.
+Some heating systems, like solar or wood, must meet certain standards and have more traditional backup systems.
+These are items that protect not only the marketability of the property but also the safety and comfort of the buyer.

 In some climates, a heating system may not be needed, but that determination is left completely in the hands of the VA.
 Neither the seller nor the lender can make that call.